charlie5450/charlie5450/readme.md

 ## History

-Graduated Ajou University (2019.03 ~ 2023.02)
+Graduated Ajou University (2019.03 - 2023.02)

 - Bachelor of Engineering - BE, AirForce ICT
-- Activities and societies: Dev3B - Information Security Reserach
+- Activities and Societies: Dev3B - Information Security Reserach
 - Approved a Graduation Paper : Collision Avoidance of UAVs in Swarm Using Multi-Cell Strategy

 <br />